Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 For each client, apart from the usual credentials, we have the values:

-- `actions` is whether your QM-ive instance should control agent presence through the Agent's page.
+- `actions` is whether your QM-Live instance should control agent presence through the Agent's page.
+  For this to work, the property `callfile.dir` in QueueMetrics must corretly point to the ESL port of your FusionPBX system.
-- `disabled` is used so that you can keep the instance within our counfiguration file without deleting it; still, a disabled instance will NOT upload data and won't be autoconfigured.
+- `disabled` is used so that you can keep the instance within your configuration file without deleting it; still, a disabled instance will NOT upload data and won't be autoconfigured.